Teaching someone to drive can take time, but getting them behind the wheel at every opportunity can help.

-Here are a few tips and skills on how to teach someone to drive and minimise some of the stress that can arise for both you and them.
+Here are some tips on how to teach someone to drive and minimise some of the stress that can arise for both of you.

 When can you teach someone to drive?